EduardSpringer/mobile-flashcards/README.md

 - Select in Metro Bundler to start the simulator:
     - Run on iOS

-The project was tested on iOS simulator (IPhone SE 2nd generation).
+The project was tested on iOS simu∆lator (IPhone SE 2nd generation).